whatwg/meta/COMMITTING.md

 ### Title prefixes

+Title prefixes are case-sensitive.
+Make sure to use the right spelling for them.

 Prefix the title line with **"Editorial: "** if the change is just to fix formatting, typos, or is a refactoring that does not change how the standard is understood.
 Note that bug fixes or clarifications are not editorial, even if they only affect non-normative text.

 Prefix the title line with **"Meta: "** for changes that do not directly affect the text of the standard, but instead the ecosystem around it, such as spec tooling or contributor documentation.